Timeline of association football: 1990s

 In the inaugural Women's World Cup held in China, the USA win 2–1 over Norway (for the first time a Northern American team win a World Cup).
 After being banned for six years, English clubs are again allowed to participate in competitions sponsored by UEFA.
 Diego Maradona is banned for 15 months in Italy's Serie A after testing positive for cocaine in a drug test.
 The CAF Women's Championship is played for the first time won by Nigeria.
 The CONCACAF Women's Championship is played for the first time in Haiti, won by USA.
 The Sudamericano Femenino, CONMEBOL's main women's tournament, is played for the first time, hosted and won by Brazil.
 The FIFA World Player of the Year is assigned for the first time.
+J.League was founded as the professional football league in Japan, replacing the Japan Soccer League, the semi-professional league.